rchrisarevalo/personal-website/README.md

 * I also added a new feature to the Site as well:
     * Progress bar by nProgress (author: rstacruz):
         * I added a progress bar using the nProgress bar made by rstacruz a few years ago.
 This library was used under the MIT license, with the nprogress being installed as a               dependency.
 All copyright notices belonging to the author should be within the respective files used to access the progress bar made by rstacruz.

+# CREDITS:
+* Progress bar by nProgress (author: rstacruz):
+        * I added a progress bar using the nProgress bar made by rstacruz a few years ago.
+This library was used under the MIT license, with the nprogress being installed as a               dependency.
+All copyright notices belonging to the author should be within the respective files used to access the progress bar made by rstacruz.

 # Copyright Notice